Instructions for Form W-12 - Introductory Material

 after they were published, go to

-This new, voluntary program is designed to encourage unenrolled paid tax return preparers (paid tax return preparers
+This voluntary program is designed to encourage unenrolled paid tax return preparers (paid tax return preparers who

-For further information regarding the Annual Filing Season Program, visit www.irs.gov/Tax-Professionals/Annual-Filing-Season-Program
+For further information regarding the program, visit www.irs.gov/Tax-Professionals/Annual-Filing-Season-Program

-An individual who no longer practices before the Internal Revenue Service and who no longer prepares any federal tax
+An individual who no longer practices before the IRS and who no longer prepares any federal tax returns for compensation

-returns for compensation may request his or her PTIN be placed in inactive status at any time.
-For more information on voluntarily
+may request his or her PTIN be placed in inactive status at any time.
+For more information on voluntarily inactivating or

 Directory of Federal Tax Return Preparers with Credentials and Select Qualifications.

-By January 2015, the IRS plans to launch a public listing on the IRS website of PTIN holders who are attorneys, CPAs,
+The IRS has launched a public listing on the IRS website of PTIN holders who are attorneys, CPAs, EAs, enrolled retirement

 If you have questions about completing this form or the status of your application or renewal, you may call the following